In Search of Projectively Equivariant Networks: Projective equivariance

 \section{Projective equivariance}

-\footnote{We have for convenience collected important notation used in this article in Table~\ref{tab:glossary} in the appendix.
-Appendix~\ref{app:defs} also contains many more standard mathematical definitions that did not fit into the main text.}In this work, we are concerned with networks that are \emph{projectively equivariant}.
+In this work, we are concerned with networks that are \emph{projectively equivariant}.
 Towards giving a formal definition, let us first discuss how equivariance can be formulated using the notion of a \emph{representation} of a group.